-Lines can be drawn in different places, yielding divergent but equally viable world versions.
-One might construe the platypus as a mammal; another, as a bird; yet another, as an intermediate between a mammal and a bird.
-None of these discredits the others.
-Each comports with many of our relevant antecedent beliefs.
-Goodman concludes that relative to its own world version, each of these is right; relative to its rivals', each is wrong.
-But absolutely and independently of the versions we construct, none is right or wrong.
-The acceptability of conflicting world versions is not a temporary condition that will be remedied by further inquiry.
-Some currently acceptable versions will no doubt be ruled out by future findings.
-But those findings will support a multiplicity of new versions.
-Divergent systems are acceptable, not because evidence is inadequate, but because even the most demanding criteria of adequacy turn out to be multiply satisfiable.
+Divergent systems are acceptable, not because currently available evidence is inadequate, but because even the most demanding criteria of adequacy are multiply-satisfiable.
 Our standards of acceptability are not selective enough to yield a unique result.
 Nor do we know how to make them so.
-We have every reason to believe that no matter how high we set our standards, if any world version satisfies them, many will The plurality of acceptable versions results from the existence of do so. mutually irreducible conceptual schemes.
-Why don't we just take the schemes to provide different characterizations of the same facts?
-In that case, there are several divergent versions of the same world.
-This is hardly cause for alarm.
-The trouble is that we lack the resources to justify, or even make sense of the claim that all overlapping acceptable versions pertain to the same things.
-Without the scheme/content distinction, there is no way to distinguish the conceptual from the factual.
-There is, as Quine says, a double dependence on meaning and fact [2D].
+We have every reason to believe that no matter how high we set our standards, if any worldversion satisfies them, many will do so.

+The plurality of acceptable versions results from the existence of mutually irreducible conceptual schemes.
+Why don't we just say the schemes provide different characterizations of the same facts?
+Then there are several divergent versions of the same world.
+The trouble is that we lack the resources to justify, or even make sense of the claim that all overlapping acceptable versions pertain to the same facts.
+Without the scheme/content distinction, we have no way to distinguish the conceptual from the factual.
+There is, as Quine says, a double dependence on meaning and fact.
 But without the discredited dualisms, we lack a basis for saying that various versions conceptualize the same facts.
-Category schemes provide the criteria of identity for their Since mutually irreducible schemes do not invoke equivalent objects. criteria, they do not treat of the same things.
-A world is the totality of things that comprise it, so mutually irreducible schemes define distinct worlds.
-There are, Goodman concludes, many worlds if any.
+Category schemes provide the criteria of identity for their objects.
+Since mutually irreducible schemes do not invoke equivalent criteria, they do not treat of the same things.

-But not every world-version is acceptable nor does every claim belong to some acceptable world-version.
+Not every world-version is acceptable nor does every claim belong to some acceptable world-version.
 Goodman's relativism has rigorous restraints.
 Consistency, coherence, suitability for a purpose, accord with past practice and antecedent convictions are among the restraints that he recognizes.
 Fitting and working are the marks of an acceptable version.
-A world version must consist of components that fit together.
-The version must fit reasonably well with our prior commitments about the subject at hand and must further our cognitive objectives.
-Such features as inconsistency, incoherence, arbitrariness, and indifference to practice, ends and precedents are indicative of unacceptable world versions.
+A world-version must consist of components that fit together.
+The version must fit reasonably well with our relevant prior commitments and must further our cognitive objectives.
+Such features as inconsistency, incoherence, arbitrariness, and indifference to practice, ends and precedents are indicative of unacceptable worldversions.
+The distinction between invention and discovery, between making and finding, is as spurious as the other dualisms Goodman discounts.
+Nor is worldmaking exclusively the province of science.
+Goodman argues forcefully that art also makes worlds.